frodeto/frodeto/README.md

-👋 Hi, there!
-I am a software developer based in Oslo as an independent contractor.
-Working primarily with Kotlin/Java/Spring Boot, but with experience also from other tech stacks and from data science.
+👋 Hi there!
+I am a software developer based in Oslo and working as an independent contractor, currently for OBOS.
+Working primarily with Kotlin/Java/Spring Boot, but with experience from other tech stacks and from data science.
 📫 I can be reaced on [LinkedIn](https://www.linkedin.com/in/frode-torvund-abb2ab1).

 <!---